jezzsantos/queryany/samples/ri/README.md

 > Design Choice: The domain entities in this implementation are relatively simple in terms of functionality and rules (close to anemic - due to limited scope of the sample).
 They also do not display much in the way of aggregation which is more common than not.
 Usually primary entities like a 'Car' would be an aggregate entity (DDD parlance), and all operations that the aggregated entities perform would be accessible through this _aggregate root_.

 > Design Choice: Domain entities in this RI have been specifically designed to be persistent "aware" for practicality.
 We use the terms Hydrate/Dehydrate to associate them to persistence support, and we define `Dictionary<string, object>` to remove the need to specify explicit DTO classes for mapping.
 Which side-steps an additional mapping layer.

 > Design Choice: There are many ways to handle/decouple persistence between your entities and repositories, this is *one* pattern, you may desire another.
 You definitely don't want your entities to do their own persistence (like the ActiveRecord pattern does).
 Do could define a mapping layer to DTO's between entities and repositories (as ORM's do), but having the knowledge of what internal data an entity needs to be serialized (de-hydrated) and de-serialized (re-hydrated) is knowledge in-practice that an entity *could* legitimately have.
 YMMV, this pattern is absolutely flexible, scalable and simple to maintain.

 > We anticipate that there will be one of these assemblies for every major domain in the product.

-### Api.Interfaces

-Contains shared definitions for use by apis, intended to be shared across all apis.

-> We anticipate that there will be one of these assemblies for all apis in the product.

 ### Domain.Interfaces